🎶 Own the future of guitar innovation — where style meets unstoppable performance!

-The Steinberger Spirit GT PRO Deluxe is a headless electric guitar featuring a unique maple body with a 3-piece hard maple neck-through design for exceptional stability.
-Equipped with a versatile H-S-H pickup setup (Steinberger single-coil middle and humbucker neck pickups) and a patented R-Trem locking tremolo bridge with double-ball tuning system, it offers both tonal flexibility and tuning precision.
-Compact and travel-friendly, it includes a protective bag and is engineered for durability and professional performance.
+The Steinberger Spirit GT PRO Deluxe is a cutting-edge, headless electric guitar featuring a durable 3-piece hard maple neck-through-body design, a versatile H-S-H pickup setup, and a patented R-Trem locking tremolo bridge with double-ball tuning system.
+Lightweight and compact, it’s engineered for professional musicians seeking travel-friendly reliability without compromising tone or playability.

 | ASIN | B0002T54L4 |